-Instructor Name: Course Number: Employee ID Number: Course Title: Department: Choose Dept.: CRN: Observation Site: Choose Site: Initial Enrollment: Learning Environment: Choose Environment: Number of Student s Present: Are the Facilities Adequate? □Yes □No Evaluator Name: Observation Date(s): Title of Evaluator: Section I - Academic Planning Evalu ation Does the instructor enter pre-semester learning outcomes, numerical data, and post-semester learning outcomes in MySJRstate in a timely manner? □Yes □No □First semester □Course is not being formally assessed Does the instructor submit no show reports in a timely manner? □Yes □No □First semester □Does not apply to Dual Enrollment instructors Does the instructor submit final grades in a timely manner? □Yes □No □First semester Comment on any items marked "No" in question ns 2-4.
-Section II - Observation and Evaluation 1.
-LEARNING OUTCOMES Not observed Guiding PrinciplesPresents the topic of the instructional unit a at the beginning of class Presents the desired learning outcomes for ginning of class Links learning activities/experiences and assignments with course student learning outcomes Aligns learning activities/experiences and assignments with the instructional unit student learning outcomes Satisfactory Needs Improv rement □ Comments: ·
+Instructor Name: Course Number:

+Employee ID Number: Course Title:

+Department: Choose Dept.: CRN:

+Observation Site: Choose Site: Initial Enrollment:

+Learning Environment: Choose Environment: Number of Students Present:

+Are the Facilities Adequate? □Yes □No Evaluator Name:

+Observation Date(s): Title of Evaluator:

+Section I - Academic Planning Evaluation

+- Does the instructor enter pre-semester learning outcomes, numerical data, and post-semester learning outcomes in MySJRstate in a timely manner?
+Yes No First semester Course is not being formally assessed - Does the instructor submit no show reports in a timely manner? □Yes □No □First semester □Does not apply to Dual Enrollment instructors - Does the instructor submit final grades in a timely manner? □Yes □No □First semester

+Comment on any items marked "No" in questions 2-4.

+Section II - Observation and Evaluation

+1. LEARNING OUTCOMES Not observed

+Guiding Principles Presents the topic of the instructional un Presents the desired learning outcomes f Links learning activities/experiences and Aligns learning activities/experiences and outcomes or the instructional unit at the be assignments with course student learning outcomes

+Satisfactory 🗆 Needs Improv vement 🗆

+Comments: